 The Financing section of Students Affairs continues to process all BAföG applications and now accepts all required documentation electronically, preferably by email.
 You can contact the Accommodation Service by email and phone, too.

-Written exams of the summer semester and the outstanding written exams of the winter semester will take place while carefully considering all applicable hygiene and distance regulations.
+Written exams of the summer semester will take place while carefully considering all applicable hygiene and distance regulations.
 Planning of examination schedules and locations will be updated continuously.
 Please check TUCaN regularly for updates regarding the exams you registered for.
 Should you not find any exam entries, please contact your Office for Student Affairs.